iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/exercises/plotting.rst

 .. code:: r

-    ggsave('mean_annual_tmax.png', plot=annual_plot) # save the plot to a file
+    ggsave('rain_tmax_plot.png', plot=rain_tmax_plot) # save the plot to a file

 exercise and next steps
 -----------------------

-That's all for this exercise.
+That’s all for this exercise.
 To practice your skills, create a script that does the following:

 -  loads the packages that you will need at the beginning of the script
-- aggregates the temperature variables (mean by year), and the `rain` variable (summed by year)
-- adds a variable to divide the data into three 50 year periods: 1871-1920, 1921-1970, and 1971-2020
+-  adds a variable to divide the data into three 50 year periods:
-- calculates the mean and median value of each variable for each period
+   1871-1920, 1921-1970, and 1971-2020
 -  creates a figure to plot the density distribution of tmin for each period in its own panel
 -  creates a figure to plot the density distribution of tmin for each period in the same panel, colored by the period (using fill), with a mean (solid) and dashed (median) line for each period
 -  sets appropriate labels and font sizes
 -  saves each plot to its own file